fusioninventory/fusioninventory.github.io/_posts/2023-02-13-fusioninventory-server-releases.md

 lang: en
 ---

+This is the bug fixes version 10.0.6+1.1 of the plugin FusionInventory for GLPI.

 # Problem detected in version 10.0.6+1.0!

 Hi, some of you has created issues this morning about a dropdown displaying.